juttle/juttle-engine/examples/aws-cloudwatch/README.md

 #### EC2

-This program relies on a common subgraraph [capacity_planning_cpu.juttle](./common/capacity_planning_cpu.juttle) that can be used to guide decisions on capacity planning for any AWS Product that has a CloudWatch metric called 'CPUUtilization'
+This program relies on a common subgraph [capacity_planning_cpu.juttle](./common/capacity_planning_cpu.juttle) that can be used to guide decisions on capacity planning for any AWS Product that has a CloudWatch metric called 'CPUUtilization'